counts the population, and the Trump administration tried to add a question about citizenship to it

 A slew of national and local groups condemned the administration’s attempt to add the citizenship question, noting how the government usually takes years to field test new census questions and evaluate their impact on the public before adding them.Latino Rebels

 Yes, U.S. law says that the government can fine people up to $5,000 for refusing to fill out the census or providing false information.
-That law hasn’t been enforced since 1970, but the Trump administration could always decide to enforce it.Seattle Times
+That law hasn’t been enforced since 1970.Seattle Times

 The Commerce Department and Census Bureau faced six lawsuits from states, cities and groups that want the citizenship question off — including a suit that alleged the addition was motivated by discrimination and would result in less political power in places where many immigrants live.
 A January 2019 ruling that blocked the question said Commerce Secretary Wilbur Ross exceeded his authority under federal law when he decided to add the question.
 The ruling indicated suspicion of the administration’s motivations, stating: "The court can… infer from the various ways in which Secretary Ross and his aides acted like people with something to hide that they did have something to hide."USA Today